tapaseid/TinyLook/README.md

 # TinyLook
-This is a project to create an website to post some purpuseful documents.
+This is a project to create an website to post some purposeful documents.